 Next year, technical analysis will only work well if used in conjunction with Mass Psychology.
-Those that fail to take this route are better of tossing skull bones or reading tea leaves.
+Those that fail to take this route are better off tossing skull bones or reading tea leaves.
 As for fundamentals, toilet paper will be much better; at least it’s good for one swipe.

-Market forces are changing very rapidly, and we monitor the psychology behind the markets very closely.
-Hence, we might issue a general sell signal.
-Before we continue, remember Tactical Investors never panic.
-Such a sell signal is not be construed as a signal to panic.
-It simply implies that not all stocks might trade to the suggested exit points on time, and the better option would be to seek the best possible price on most of our holdings.
-An example of a general sell signal.
-Close the following positions out when the Dow trades in the 38,7K to 39,3K ranges.
-At that point, individuals would start to slowly (remember slow but sure as we never panic) enter GTC orders.
+Close the following positions when the Dow trades in the 38,7K to 39,3K ranges.
+At that point, individuals would start to slowly (remember, slow but sure as we never panic) enter GTC orders.
 The idea would be to aim for the best possible exit price.
 On the same token, we might also issue a general buy.
 For example, deploy 1/3rd into the following companies when the Dow trades in the 29 to 30k ranges.
-We could also mix match by issuing specific exit points on particular stocks, while lumping a group of others into the general sell category.
+We could also mix match by issuing specific exit points on particular stocks while lumping a group of others into the general sell category.

 Conclusion